RoboJackets/pcb-contest/CONTEST.md

 To use Git to version your project, you can either install the graphical tool [GitHub Desktop](https://desktop.github.com) or use the command line tool [git](https://git-scm.com/downloads).
 To get started with this contest, you will create your own copy of this reposistory to work with.
 Start by navigating back to the top of this [reposistory](https://github.com/RoboJackets/pcb-contest) and click the green **Use this template** button.
 Then give your repository a name and make it **public**.
 You are now ready to start working!

 ### EAGLE
-To install EAGLE, go to the [AutoDesk education software website](https://www.autodesk.com/education/edu-software/overview?sorting=featured&page=1), create an account, and install the education version of EAGLE.
+To install EAGLE, go to the [Autodesk education software website](https://www.autodesk.com/education/edu-software/overview?sorting=featured&page=1), create an account, and install the education version of EAGLE.

 If you are new to EAGLE and PCB design, we encourage you to look at the various [RoboJackets EAGLE resources](#robojackets-eagle-resources) before you continue further.